What is Guessing and is it a Reading Problem?

 - Inserting words and sounds that are not there

 Like many multiple choice questions, the correct answer is 4) all of the above.
 Unfortunately, guessing while reading is difficult for some parents to identify because they only think of it as guessing from the first letter on unfamiliar words.
-Moreover, some parents do not realize that any form of guessing constitutes a reading problem.
+Some people do not even realize that any form of guessing constitutes a reading problem.

 When a child guesses while reading, especially on short/easy words, it is usually a sign that he has been sight-reading (visually recognizing whole words) rather than decoding (sounding out words from the letter patterns).
 While many children learn to sight-read in the early days, it is essential that they also learn to decode from the letters too.
-The problem occurs with very bright visual learners who find it easier to whole-word read and guess and almost never decode words.
+Some bright visual learners find it easier to whole-word read and guess instead.
 It is exacerbated by the fact that some educators promote this strategy even though studies have shown that reading with good accuracy requires decoding.

 An Analogy: Reversing letters is like flipping a picture

-Indeed it is helpful to think about the sight-reading strategy the way one would memorize a picture.
+It is helpful to think about the sight-reading strategy the way one would memorize a picture.
 If you saw a picture of a cow, you would be easily able to tell it apart from a picture of a cat or a dog, but it would be difficult to distinguish among multiple pictures of cows.
 Similarly if a child views the word “they” as a picture, she may have trouble telling “they” apart from “them” because both words begin with th and contain four letters, so the words look very similar pictorially.
-So then she will make a mistake because she has guessed.

 Yet sight-reading children can also mix up small words that do not begin with the same letter.
 For example, a child may read “The girl was happy for the boy” as “The girl was happy and the boy” simply because the two words contain the same number of letters and often appear in the middle of a sentence.
 That is also a guess from the context.